 IOCC works to assist Jordanians and refugees of any nationality through innovative cash programming in Jordan.

-Since 2015, IOCC has provided cash assistance to nearly 23,000 refugees and vulnerable Jordanians.
-Whether distributing prepaid cards to help cover seasonal winter expenses, providing funds to meet urgent needs in the midst of a global pandemic, or covering rent so families can stay in their homes and focus on other pressing needs, IOCC's cash assistance programming ensures that families' basic needs are met.
+Since 2015, IOCC has provided cash assistance to more than 26,500 refugees and vulnerable Jordanians.
+Whether distributing prepaid cards to help cover seasonal winter expenses, providing funds to meet urgent needs in the midst of a global pandemic, or covering rent or utilities so families can stay in their homes and focus on other pressing needs, IOCC's cash assistance programming ensures that families' basic needs are met.
 In response to displacement, IOCC has also rehabilitated rented homes, ensuring that refugees and vulnerable host community members have safe, weather-resistant housing in exchange for reduced rent and secure tenancy.
-Since 2015, IOCC has rehabilitated shelters for more than 1,600 people.